azukashi/yukinon/README.md

 I made this for a case study on using Nuxt 3 as a web framework which was just learned by me recently.
 Not gonna lying, but the first idea that came to my mind was a virtual youtuber.
 I thought about making a fan-made website about a vtuber.
 Before this project was made, I didn't know who I was going to turn the idea into.
 When I scrolled through YouTube, I found a VTuber from Re:AcT.
 None other than her.
 And that's where the project started.

-> Shoutout to [Nuxt 3](https://nuxt.com) for Front-end web framework, [nuxt-tailwindcss](https://tailwind.nuxt.dev) for the styling framework, [Strapi](https://strapi.com) for content managing system, and others dependencies I use in this project!
+> Shoutout to [Nuxt 3](https://nuxt.com) for Front-end web framework, [nuxt-tailwindcss](https://tailwind.nuxt.dev) for the styling framework, [Strapi](https://strapi.com) for content managing system, and other dependencies I use in this project!

 ## 💎️ Features